Archive for the ‘companies’ Category

 Here, finally, are some thoughts on the creation of value.
 I don’t plan to do as good a job as the subject merits, but if I don’t take a rough stab at it, it’ll never happen.

 I’ll first explain what I mean by “the creation of highly non-uniform value”.
 I’m talking about ideas that create a lot of (monetary) value for a very small number of people.
-If you made a graph and on the X axis put all the people in the world, in sorted order of how much they make from an idea, and on the Y axis you put value they each receive, we’re talking about distributions that look like the image above, but much more skewed.
+If you made a graph and on the X axis put all the people in the world, in sorted order of how much they make from an idea, and on the Y axis you put value they each receive, we’re talking about distributions that look like the image on the right.

 In other words, a setting in which a very small number of people try to get extremely rich.
 I.e., startup founders, a few key employees, their investors, and their investors’ investors.
 BTW, I don’t want to talk about the moral side of this, if there is one.
 There’s nothing to stop the obscenely rich from giving their money away or doing other charitable things with it.